The-Singularity-Research/SurfaceCodes/README.md

 This table explains a correspondence among random-bond Ising models (RBIM), Z/2Z chain complexes and stabilizer codes.
 Using this language we can use surface codes to model the dynamics of financial market artbitrage.

+#### Ising Models and Trading

+Heard behavior in trading and market crashes can be modeled using Ising models as explained in the article [Wall Street on a Lattice: Finance Meets Physics](https://www.weareworldquant.com/en/thought-leadership/wall-street-on-a-lattice/).
+Using surface codes to models such systems allowd for arbitrary connectivity among agents in a market rather than restricting to a lattice model.
+Although any Ising model can be mapped to a specialized lattice model, having arbitrary connectivity may allow for more intuitive explanations of trading behavior.

 ### General Applications